 The Story

-The journey to Remake Africa was triggered in 2011 by a puzzling question, “Can Africa Claim the 21st Century?”
-This was the title of a report authored by more than 50 experts on African development and a set of institutions including the African Development Bank (AFDB), the African Economic Research Council (AERC), the World Bank and the United Nations Economic Commission for Africa (UNECA).
+The journey to Remake Africa was initiated in 2011 by a critical question: “Can Africa Claim the 21st Century?”
+This question was inspired by a report authored by more than 50 experts on African development, alongside institutions such as the African Development Bank (AFDB), the African Economic Research Council (AERC), the World Bank, and the United Nations Economic Commission for Africa (UNECA).

-This report on Africa at the turn of the century showed that Africa was the poorest region in the world with average real income per capita (PPP) one-third less than that of South Asia and with dwindling average output per capita.
-Africa had less than 2 percent of world trade with exports less diversified and primary product based.
-The continent was highly aid dependent and hugely indebted with net transfers from foreign assistance averaging 9% of GDP and almost half of public spending.
-Foreign debt constituted over 80% of GDP in net present value while savings declined to 13% of GDP.
-Even as investments remained low, the continent had high inequality and social exclusion with more than 40% living below $1 a day and with average income of $0.65 a day in PPP terms.
-Furthermore, the continent offered low access to health, education and infrastructure.
-Consequently, 200 of every 1,000 children died before the age of 5 while more than 2 million children died a year before their first birthday due to poor nutrition.
-More than 200 million Africans lacked access to health services; more than 140 million African youth were illiterate and less than one-quarter of Africa’s poor, rural females attended primary school.
-Also reported was low social spending with $50 average education spending compared to $11,000 in more developed countries.
-Furthermore, the continent had 165 per 100,000 annual deaths from malaria and 70 percent of the world’s cases of HIV/AIDS.
-In addition to these, the African continent was strewn with conflicts with at least one African in five living in a country severely disrupted by an ongoing war at the time.
+The report on Africa at the turn of the century highlighted that Africa was the poorest region in the world, with average real income per capita (PPP) one-third less than that of South Asia and declining average output per capita.
+Africa’s share in global trade was less than 2%, with exports being largely undiversified and primary-product-based.
+The continent was highly aid-dependent and heavily indebted, with net transfers from foreign assistance averaging 9% of GDP and accounting for almost half of public spending.
+Foreign debt represented over 80% of GDP in net present value, while savings had declined to 13% of GDP.
+Despite low investment levels, the continent faced high inequality and social exclusion, with more than 40% of the population living on less than $1 a day, and average income at $0.65 a day in PPP terms.
+Access to health, education, and infrastructure was limited, with 200 out of every 1,000 children dying before the age of 5, and more than 2 million children dying annually before their first birthday due to poor nutrition.
+Over 200 million Africans lacked access to health services, over 140 million African youth were illiterate, and less than one-quarter of Africa’s poor, rural females attended primary school.
+The report also indicated low social spending, with an average of $50 spent on education compared to $11,000 in more developed countries.
+The continent also faced severe health challenges, with 165 out of every 100,000 people dying annually from malaria and 70% of the world’s cases of HIV/AIDS.
+Additionally, Africa was plagued by conflicts, with at least one in five Africans living in a country severely disrupted by ongoing war at the time.